Josh-IE/land-temperature-analysis/README.md

 **Database**

 Postgresql is used as the database.
-There are 3 scripts that run during the database setup that creates the database, creates the table, downloads the  GlobalLandTemperaturesByCity.csv file and loads the csv into the table.
-These scripts make the data ingestion process automated, but it also makes it prone to errors especially if during the startup there is a network downtime.
+There are 2 scripts that run during the database setup that creates the database, the table and downloads the `GlobalLandTemperaturesByCity.csv` file.

 **Top N cities that have the highest monthly AverageTemperature**